Who Owns Caribbean Data? The Data Sovereignty Battle Every Organisation Must Win Before 2027

 In most cases, this training use was not consented to, was not attributed, and generates no return for the Caribbean individuals or institutions whose data was used.
 A Caribbean hospital group whose anonymised patient records were scraped and included in a medical AI training dataset receives no royalty, no attribution, and no governance right over how that model is subsequently deployed, including deployment back into Caribbean healthcare settings.

 This is not a hypothetical concern.
-Medical AI datasets used to train diagnostic models have been shown to perform systematically worse on populations that are underrepresented in training data.
-Caribbean populations are consistently underrepresented in clinical AI training datasets, partly because Caribbean health systems have limited data-sharing infrastructure and partly because the commercial AI development ecosystem has not prioritised Caribbean data collection.
+Diagnostic models have been shown to perform systematically worse on populations underrepresented in their training data.
+Caribbean populations are consistently underrepresented in clinical AI training datasets, partly because Caribbean health systems have limited data-sharing infrastructure and partly because commercial AI developers have not prioritised Caribbean data collection.
 When those models are then used in Caribbean clinical settings, the performance gap translates directly into diagnostic error rates for Caribbean patients.

 The EU AI Act addresses this partially through its transparency and data governance provisions for high-risk AI systems.
 Under Article 10 of the Act, providers of high-risk AI systems must implement data governance practices covering training, validation, and testing datasets, including documentation of data characteristics and potential biases.
 Caribbean organisations deploying EU-regulated AI systems, or Caribbean AI developers building systems for the EU market, are subject to these requirements.
 However, the Act does not yet establish consent or attribution rights for communities whose data contributed to training datasets, leaving the underlying extraction problem unresolved.